Nikon Lens Mounts

 The Nikon F-mount system features a high level of lens and camera compatibility; Many early manual-focus lenses can with slight modification be used on modern Nikon cameras, and many current Nikon lenses can be used on the original Nikon F SLR.
 It is worth noting however that some compatibility issues do exist, so be sure to check manufacturer documentation before experimenting with new combinations.

-FX Lenses
+Nikon FX Lenses

-DX Lenses
+Nikon DX Lenses

-DX lenses resolve an image the size of an APS-C sensor and are designed to be used with Nikon’s DX-format crop sensor bodies.
-DX lenses were introduced in 2003 to meet the demand for truly wide-angle lenses for use with Nikon’s new DX-format digital cameras.
-DX lenses are generally smaller and cheaper than their FX equivalents making them an excellent choice for amateur and enthusiast shooters who are unable to justify the cost of more expensive FX systems.
-DX lenses can be mounted on FX-format bodies, the camera will automatically adjust the viewfinder and capture a cropped DX sized image.
+DX lenses are designed for Nikon’s APS-C crop sensor DX-Format cameras.
+DX lenses are generally smaller and cheaper than their FX equivalents, making them an excellent choice for amateur and enthusiast shooters who cannot justify the cost of more expensive full-frame systems.

-CX Lenses
+Nikon CX Lenses

-Most popular CX lenses: 1 Nikkor 18.5mm f/1.8 | Nikon 1 NIKKOR 6.7-13mm f/3.5-5.6 VR | 1 Nikkor VR 70-300mm f/4.5-5.6 VR |
+Most popular CX lenses: 1 Nikkor 18.5mm f/1.8 | Nikon 1 NIKKOR 6.7-13mm f/3.5-5.6 VR | 1 Nikkor VR 70-300mm f/4.5-5.6 VR

 Nikon Lens Types

-Micro Lenses
+Macro Lenses

 PC Lenses

 Nikon’s PC or ‘Perspective Control’ lenses are the company’s equivalent of Canon’s ‘Tilt-Shift’ lenses.
-These manual focus lenses allow the shooters to alter the angle between the focal plane and the camera sensor.
+These manual focus lenses enable the photographer to alter the angle between the focal plane and the camera sensor.
 This adjustment allows compensation for the Keystone effect, which causes parallel lines in an image to converge if the camera is not perfectly level.
 PC lenses can also be used to increase the depth of field at wide apertures, and are extremely popular with landscape and architectural photographers.

 Most popular PC lenses: Nikon PC-E 24mm f/3.5D ED | Nikon PC 19mm f/4E ED |